TomasKo/kafkavsjms/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This Document is to get more knowledge of Apache Kafka and JMS tool and how they are usable for capturing data in real-time event sources.
+This Document is about to get more knowledge of Apache Kafka and JMS tool and how they are usable for capturing data in real-time event sources.
 In this document we define the problems and its solution in regular JMS and resolving the same problem with Apache Kafka.